 2.4.1.
 Sociodemographic Questionnaire and Historical Questionnaire

 We included a short sociodemographic questionnaire and historical data for HF to collect information related to the patient and the disease.
 We included variables related to the person, such as age, gender, marital status, employment situation and educational level.
-Besides, we included variables related to the disease as age at diagnosis, duration of HF and severity of their symptoms according functional classification using the New York Heart Association (NYHA) recommendations [13].
+Besides, we included variables related to the disease as age at diagnosis, duration of HF and severity of their symptoms according to functional classification using the New York Heart Association (NYHA) recommendations [13].

 2.4.2.
 Living with Chronic Illness—Chronic Heart Failure Scale